Post cookies advertising alternatives

 As a result, most of the marketers got used to the continuous need of modification of their strategy.
 In that case, the advertising industry may consider blocking third party cookies as the new beginning of technological development.

-At that moment it’s hard to predict how post cookies reality will look like in the future and what part of those changes will Google have.
+At that moment it’s hard to predict how post cookies reality will look like in the future and what influence on those changes will Google have.
 For sure, publishers are constantly working on new targeting solutions that will provide safety and data privacy.

 What is also meaningful for marketers is to come up with a new replacement that will be as efficient as cookies.
 For sure the biggest challenge that marketers will have to face is to choose the most suitable channels and platforms for their industry.
 What’s even more important is that they will have to prove users’ that sharing data can be safe and valuable.